Olympic figure skating champion Sarah Hughes files to run for Congress

 Hughes won the gold medal in figure skating at the 2002 Winter Olympics in Salt Lake City.

-According to her LinkedIn page, Hughes went on to attended Yale University and received her law degree from the University of Pennsylvania and recently spent the last three and a half years as a corporate associate for Proskauer Rose LLP, an Manhattan-based law firm.
+According to her LinkedIn page, Hughes went on to attend Yale University and received her law degree from the University of Pennsylvania and recently spent the last three and a half years as a corporate associate for Proskauer Rose LLP, a Manhattan-based law firm.

-Hughes is now back at school as a graduate student in the Stanford University Graduate School of Business.
+Hughes is now back at school as a graduate student at the Stanford University Graduate School of Business.